mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.Abstractions.md

 Captures and returns the result messages, removing them from the capture.
     ##### Return value
     An IReadOnlyCollection of captured result messages.

+## Class: System.ResponseModel.IModelResult
+Represents a generic interface for a result containing model data and messages.
+### Properties

+#### Data
+Gets the data associated with the result.
+#### Messages
+Gets a collection of messages associated with the result.
+####
+Gets the strongly-typed data associated with the result.

+## Class: System.ResponseModel.IModelResult`1
+Represents a generic interface for a result containing model data of type and messages.The type of the model data.
+### Properties

+#### Data
+Gets the strongly-typed data associated with the result.

+## Class: System.ResponseModel.IPagedQueryResult
+Represents a generic interface for a paged query result containing model data and additional paging information.
+### Properties

+#### CurrentPage
+Gets the current page number.
+#### TotalPageCount
+Gets the total number of pages.
+#### TotalRowCount
+Gets the total number of rows across all pages.

+## Class: System.ResponseModel.IPagedQueryResult`1
+Represents a generic interface for a paged query result containing model data of type and additional paging information.The type of the model data.

+## Class: System.ResponseModel.IQueryResult
+Represents a generic interface for a query result containing rows of data.
+### Properties

+#### Rows
+Gets the collection of rows in the query result.
+####
+Gets the collection of rows in the query result, typed as .

+## Class: System.ResponseModel.IQueryResult`1
+Represents a generic interface for a query result containing model data of type .The type of the model data.
+### Properties

+#### Rows
+Gets the collection of rows in the query result, typed as .

+## Class: System.ResponseModel.IResult
+Represents a result, which may include a collection of messages.
+### Properties

+#### Messages
+Gets a collection of result messages.

 ## Class: System.ResponseModel.MessageLevels
 response message level